et120/weathersprint2/README.md

 - completed as much styling as possible
 - styled & clean despite not exact prototype match
 - obtained peer review
+- submitted by deadline with all functionality working

 To do:
 - work on dark mode